Ezequiel Duran Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.22 team ERA ranks 16th among all MLB pitching staffs.
+- The Angels have the 16th-ranked team ERA among all MLB pitching staffs (4.24).

-- The Angels rank 17th in baseball in home runs allowed (75 total, 1.1 per game).
+- Angels pitchers combine to rank 17th in baseball in home runs surrendered (78 total, 1.1 per game).

-- Detmers gets the start for the Angels, his 12th of the season.
-He is 1-5 with a 4.79 ERA and 68 strikeouts in 56 1/3 innings pitched.
+- The Angels are sending Ohtani (5-2) to make his eighth start of the season.
+He is 5-2 with a 3.43 ERA and 102 strikeouts through 76 2/3 innings pitched.

-- The lefty's most recent appearance was on Friday against the Chicago Cubs, when he tossed 5 2/3 innings, surrendering one earned run while allowing five hits.
+- The righty last appeared in relief on Saturday, when he tossed five innings against the Seattle Mariners, allowing three earned runs while giving up three hits.

-- In 11 games this season, the 23-year-old has put up a 4.79 ERA and 10.9 strikeouts per nine innings, while allowing a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.